Rider's Guide Text Page - Access Services : ASI

 Online Reservations

-Online Reservations is an easy-to-use system that allows you to manage your upcoming trips with Access.
-Book a trip to or from a previously visited address, edit an existing trip or cancel a trip, using your smartphone, computer or tablet.
+to or from a previously visited address, edit an existing trip or cancel a trip, using your smartphone, computer, or tablet.

 Travel Times: Your travel on Access will be similar to the travel time on a local bus or rail line.
-You probably will not go directly to your destination because other customers need to be picked up or dropped off first.
+You probably will not go directly to your destination because other riders may need to be picked up or dropped off first.
 In addition, factors such as road closures, construction, and traffic can influence your travel time.

 The following are estimates on how much time a trip may take when riding Access: